 For a twist on the traditional boiled vegetable sides, try deep-frying your veggies in your turkey fryer.

 Not only does the fryer turn them into delicious, crunchy treats, but they help to add a different texture to your meal.
-My favorites are broccoli and carrots, but you can also cut zucchini and sweet potato into strips and make vegetable fries, too.
+My favorites are broccoli and carrots, but you can also cut zucchini and sweet potato into strips and make vegetable fries.

-Of course, boiling is healthier, but if it's the difference between getting your children – or reluctant adults – to eat vegetables versus not eating them at all, this is a great option.
-What's more, you can coat them in a tempura batter or parmesan crumb to add extra flavor and finish.
+Of course, boiling is healthier, but this is a great option if it's the difference between getting your children – or reluctant adults – to eat vegetables versus not eating them at all.
+Moreover, you can coat them in a tempura batter or parmesan crumb to add extra flavor and finish.

 3. Donuts

-Anything you can make in the best deep fryers can be technically made in a turkey fryer, and this includes donuts.
+Anything you can make in the best deep fryers can technically be made in a turkey fryer, including donuts.

 The fryer's capacity and consistent high heat make it perfect for frying up a batch of sweet treats.
-Whether you're making classic glazed donuts or experimenting with different flavors and toppings – my favorite is pumpkin spice – the turkey fryer is a great alternative to a vat of hot oil in a pan on the stove.
+Whether you're making classic glazed donuts or experimenting with different flavors and toppings – my favorite is pumpkin spice – the turkey fryer is an excellent alternative to a vat of hot oil in a pan on the stove.

 The donuts can be temperamental, and you need to make sure the dough is firm, the oil is hot, and you turn them regularly to get an even coating.
 However, they're more than worth this effort.